 The establishment of OREI will increase the risk of collision, allision and possibly grounding in the area.

-National Competent Authorities and Developers should have, and regularly review, plans for reacting to accidents including collisions, allisions and groundings.
+Relevant maritime authorities and OREI developers should have, and regularly review, plans for reacting to accidents including collisions, allisions and groundings.

 Marine Spatial Planning